livingshade/cilium-test/test.md

 ## install

 First, install k8s, then use `cilium_istio_nstall.sh` or `istio_install.sh` to install them accordingly.
-You may need to install the dependency first.
+You may need to install the dependency first by running `bash ./deps.sh`

 You should replace the ip address of productpage when testing: